JoeMuldowney/JoeMuldowney/README.md

 Software developer with a strong interest in building, learning, and experimenting across the stack.
 I enjoy tackling complex problems, exploring new technologies, and turning ideas into working systems.

 🌱 Currently Learning
-- DevOps tools and workflows
+- DevSecOps tools and workflows
 - Deep Learning and AI fundamentals
 - Microcontroller units (MCUs) and embedded systems